-2022 2021
+2023 2022

 Satisfaction for specified purpose restrictions

-Capital projects \$ 877 \$ 685
+Capital projects \$ 217 \$ 877

-Learning center programs and services 1,936 2,111
+Learning center programs and services 2,309 1,936

-Nutritional support 405 253
+Nutritional support 386 405

-Special projects 306 258
+Special projects 396 306

-Other programs 1,479 629
+Other programs 1,523 1,479

-5,003 3,936
+4,831 5,003

 Expiration of time restrictions

-Time restricted pledges and Founder funding 22,867 395
+Time restricted pledges and Founder funding 6,549 22,867

 Endowments

-Earnings restricted by donors to learning center programs 18 16
+Earnings restricted by donors to learning center programs 18 18

-Net assets released from restriction at December 31 \$ 27,888 \$ 4,347
+Net assets released from restriction at December 31 \$ 11,398 \$ 27,888

-Note 12: Liquidity and Availability
+Note 12.
+Liquidity and Availability

-Christel House receives significant contributions from donors to fund its programs and services.
-Additionally, as more fully described in the Related Party Transactions (Note 10), CHI's Founder established a supporting organization, Endless Success Foundation, Inc. (ESF), in January 2015.
+Christel House receives significant contributions from the general public to fund its programs and services.
+Additionally, as more fully described in the Related Party Transactions (Note 10), CHI's Founder established Endless Success Foundation, Inc. (ESF), an organization described in I.R.C.
+Section 501(c)(3), in January 2015 for the purpose of making grants to CHI and other organizations.
 While donors' contributions fund programs and services, Founder funding through ESF funds general, administrative and fundraising expenses as well as operating shortfalls and certain capital needs of Christel House.

-Christel House has budgeted 2023 cash needs for expenditures at approximately \$22,530.
+Christel House has budgeted 2024 cash needs for expenditures at approximately \$26,376.